 Calcium channel blockers are a type of medication that people take to increase the flow of blood and oxygen to the heart.
 Doctors may prescribe a calcium channel blocker to treat high blood pressure or a variety of heart conditions.

-Calcium channel blockers reduce the amount of calcium that can enter muscle cells in the heart and blood vessel walls via these channels.
+Calcium channel blockers reduce the amount of calcium that can enter muscle cells in the heart and blood vessel walls through these channels.

 In doing this, they lower the pressure in the blood vessels and on the heart.

-There are two different types of calcium channel blocker, which are called dihydropyridines and nondihydropyridines.
+There are two different types of calcium channel blockers, which are called dihydropyridines and nondihydropyridines.